Stochastic partial differential equations arising in self-organized criticality: Introduction

 is satisfied and that $x_{h}^0 \to x_0\in L^2([0,1])$ for $h\to 0$.
 Then,

 for $\tau, h\to 0$ in distribution, where $X$ is the unique weak solution to

 with initial state $x_0\in L^2([0,1])$ and $W$ is a cylindrical $\mathrm{Id}$-Wiener process on $L^2([0,1])$. \end{thm}

-While the Zhang model and the BTW model share the difficulty of a discontinuos and locally degenerate diffusion, the diffusivity of the BTW model also degenerates for large values.
+While the Zhang model and the BTW model share the difficulty of a discontinuous and locally degenerate diffusion, the diffusivity of the BTW model also degenerates for large values.
 This complicates the mathematical analysis.
-In this case, still the convergence of the pure diffusive part is obtained.

-\begin{thm}[See Theorem \ref{2BTW-thm} below] Consider the BTW model without external forcing.
-Assume that $d=1$, \ref{1eq:CFL} is satisfied and that $x_h^0\to x_0$ in $L^2([0,1])$ for $h\to 0$.
+In this case, the convergence of the purely diffusive part can still be obtained. \begin{thm}[See Theorem \ref{2BTW-thm} below] Consider the BTW model without external forcing and let $d=1$.
+Assume that \eqref{1eq:CFL} is satisfied and that $x_h^0\to x_0$ in $L^2([0,1])$ for $h\to 0$.
 Then,

 for $\tau,h\to 0$, where $X$ is the unique EVI solution to

 with initial state $x_0\in L^2([0,1])$. \end{thm}